lili-meddahi/flask_repo/flask/readme.md

 READ ME
 ----------
-Welceome to the Find Your Price app!
-This application takes used car data(found on kaggle.com), and uses it to predict the value of your used car!
-You will input severall characteristics of your vehicle, and using Decision Tree Regression, the app will evaluate the asking price of your car!
+Welcome to the Find Your Price app!
+This application takes used car data(found on kaggle.com), and uses it to predict the value of your used car.
+You will input several characteristics of your vehicle, and using Decision Tree Regression, the app will evaluate the asking price of your car.
-The application will also let you know the margin of error on its prediction, so you will have a good gauge of how much you can ask for if you were expecting more/less.

 AUTHORS
 ---------